 I am a public relations and organisational development specialist with twenty years of international professional experience in Europe and the United States of America.
-I am Strategy Director and Founding Partner at Neue Unica branding agency and a lecturer at Vilnius University.
+I am Strategy Director and Founding Partner at Neue Unica branding agency and Associate Professor of Communications at Vilnius University.
 I was Founding Director of Go Vilnius, the official development agency of the City of Vilnius, and a public affairs consultant to Fipra Lithuania.
 From 2011–2015, I was Vice-Rector for Development and Communication at the European Humanities University in Vilnius.
 From 2015–2017, I was a member of the Liberal Movement – a Lithuanian political party; in 2016, I was elected to the party’s ethics commission.
-I resigned from the party and the commission in August 2017 due to what I felt were insufficient measures to deal with emerging allegations of corruption.
+I left the party in August 2017 due to what I felt were insufficient measures to deal with emerging allegations of corruption.

 I was born and raised in a Lithuanian family in the United States of America.
 Before moving to Vilnius, Lithuania in 2011, I actively contributed to the promotion of Lithuanian culture abroad; I was President of the Los Angeles Lithuanian Community and coordinated the Los Angeles–Kaunas Sister Cities Program.